 The Huronian Supergroup comprises a succession of coarse-grained metasedimentary units arranged in layers of varying thicknesses.
-The sedimentary package is highly deformed, fractured and is structurally complex.
-Although the Huronian Supergroup may have sufficient overall thickness and lateral extent, it is unlikely to be suitable for hosting a deep geological repository due to unsuitable geological characteristics, structural complexity and lithological heterogeneity.
+The metasedimentary package is highly deformed, fractured and it is structurally complex.
+Although the Huronian Supergroup may have sufficient overall thickness and lateral extent, these rocks are unlikely to be suitable for hosting a deep geological repository due to unsuitable geological characteristics, structural complexity and lithological heterogeneity.